vantage6/v6-glm-py/docs/v6-glm-py/privacy.rst

         user can make.
     * - Differencing
       - ✔
-      - The shared data is derived from the data in such a way that when a single data point is added, that data point is not derivable from the shared data.
+      - The shared statistics are derived from the data in such a way that when a single data point is added, that data point is not derivable from the shared statistics.
     * - Deep Leakage from Gradients (DLG)
       - ✔
-      - Only a cross product of the gradient is shared, which is not enough to reconstruct the gradient.
+      - Only statistics derived from the gradient are shared, from which the gradient can not be reconstructed.
     * - Generative Adversarial Networks (GAN)
       - ✔
       -